Correlation inequalities for the Potts model: Abstract

 \section{Abstract}

-Correlation inequalities are presented for functionals of a ferromagnetic Potts model with external field, using the \rc\ representation.
-These results extend earlier inequalities of Ganikhodjaev--Razak and Schonmann, and yield also GKS-type inequalities when the spin-space is taken as the set of $q$th roots of unity.
+Correlation inequalities are presented for ferromagnetic Potts models with external field, using the \rc\ representation of Fortuin and Kasteleyn, together with the FKG inequality.
+These results extend and simplify earlier inequalities of Ganikhodjaev and Razak, and also of Schonmann, and include GKS-type inequalities when the spin-space is taken as the set of $q$th roots of unity.